GDSC-AMU/workshop-test-repo/README.md

 # workshop-test-repo
 It is a test repository for the GitHub workshop.

+A change made locally.
+Now, I'll push this change from our local repository to our remote repository. : )